 When you want to debug or access hidden features of the Android platform that are not accessible directly, you have to use the ADB commands.
 You can do so by installing ADB on your computer, be it Windows, macOS, Linux, or Chrome OS.
-After installing it, you can do numerous cool things with ADB on your Android device.
+But you would also need to enable Developer Options and USB Debugging in your Android phone.

-For using ADB commands on your Android device, you have to first enable USB Debugging from Developer Options in your Android device.
-Enabling Developer Options & USB debugging is quite similar for almost all Android devices.
+Enabling Developer Options and USB debugging is quite similar for almost all Android devices.
 This tutorial shows you how to enable Developer Options and USB debugging in Android devices.

 Enable Developer Options and USB Debugging in Android